Ranks and insignia of the other ranks of the British Army: 1802–1881

-The rank of troop sergeant major was introduced to the cavalry in 1809.
-They were to adopt a four-bar chevron, hitherto worn by a regimental sergeant major.
-The latter were to wear a crown above their four-bar chevrons in order to differentiate themselves from the new rank.
-Evidence shows that sergeant majors in the infantry had also begun to add a crown above their four-bar chevrons in the years before the Crimean War, although this may have been unofficial until 1865.
 In 1813 the rank of colour sergeant was created for the senior sergeant in each infantry company; the equivalent of the troop sergeant major in cavalry regiments.
 In line regiments, colour sergeants wore a single chevron below two crossed swords below a Union Flag flying to the rear and all surmounted by a crown.
 (Note: The original order specified that the flag should be the regimental colour and implied a three-bar chevron, but a drawing which followed the order showed a single white double lace chevron below a Union Flag, which is the basic design of the king's colour rather than the regimental colour.)
 Colour sergeants in the rifle regiments and the foot guards wore a slightly different design and some regiments wore three chevrons below the colour instead of one.
 Colour sergeants in flank companies, fusiliers, highlanders and light infantry also wore three chevrons on the left sleeve, in addition to the colour badge on their right sleeve.

 The coloured regimental lace worn by corporals and below was abolished in 1836, and thereafter their chevrons were of the same plain white lace as the chevrons of senior NCOs.
 Regulations issued in 1837 repeated the ranks and chevrons given in 1802 but also include the single chevron for a lance corporal.
 Stripes on the sashes of sergeants were discontinued in 1845, leaving a plain all-crimson woollen sash worn around the waist.
 But when officers began to wear their sashes over the left shoulder in 1855, NCOs followed but over the right shoulder to avoid confusion.